UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 #### Rackham

 Module load jupyter packages either from `module load python` or `module load python_ML_packages` as per your needs.
 For heavy compute and longer running jupyter server, allocate a Rackham compute node instead of using login node.
 Either request for rackham compute node by using, for example, `interactive -A uppmax202x-x-xx -p node -N 1 -t 2:00:00` or move to the next step to run jupyter on login node itself.
 Start the jupyter server `jupyter notebook --ip 0.0.0.0 --no-browser`.
-Copy the jupyter server URL which goes somethig like `http://r52.uppmax.uu.se:8888/tree?token=xxx`, click on **Select Kernel** on VSCode and select **Existing Jupyter Server**.
-Past the URL here and confirm your chioce.
+Copy the jupyter server URL which goes something like `http://r52.uppmax.uu.se:8888/tree?token=xxx`, click on **Select Kernel** on VSCode and select **Existing Jupyter Server**.
+Past the URL here and confirm your choice.

 #### Snowy